hatching/vmcloak/docs/config.rst

 ^^^^^^^^^^^^

 The IP address of the vboxnet interface for communication between guest and host.
 The communication is relevant for the installation process to finish.
 Set by ``--host-ip``

-.. _conf-dependencies:

-Dependencies
-^^^^^^^^^^^^

-``--dependencies`` accepts a list of 3rd party software packages, separated by whitespaces, that should be installed automatically in the VM.
-These packages allow one to quickly and easily install commonly used software, such as, the .NET framework, Adobe PDF Reader, Firefox, Chrome, Microsoft Office, etc.

-As VMCloak has its `own repository for these packages
-<https://github.com/jbremer/vmcloak-deps>`_ it is quite likely that one will
-run into a piece of software which is not in the dependency repository yet.
-In that case, please take a look at :ref:`deps-create` to make your own and :ref:`deps-submit`, or alternatively :ref:`deps-request`.

 Suggested configuration entries
 -------------------------------